reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

 - If Dolby force close, just reinstall again.
 - Make sure manifest.xml is patched correctly.
-- Use Audio Compatibility Patch if you encounter processing problem.
-But usually don't need.
 - If anything goes wrong, see your logcats
   - "CANNOT LINK EXECUTABLE" mean your audio hw library is not supported